Alfred Packer: Parole

-Packer filed appeals on his case on five separate occasions and was roundly denied upon every submission.
+Packer filed appeals on his case on five occasions and was roundly denied upon every submission.
 He sent letters to local newspapers stating he had been unjustly convicted by an unfair and unsympathetic judicial system, and by the ignorant conclusions and judgments of small-minded people.
 On June 19, 1899, Packer's sentence was officially upheld by the Colorado Supreme Court.
 Nevertheless, he was paroled on February 8, 1901, following a campaign that was initially spearheaded by an old acquaintance of Packer's named Duane Hatch, who petitioned for his release for nearly a decade before his labors came to the attention of Polly Pry.
 Packer had served 18 years of his 40-year sentence.

 An entrepreneurial and resourceful reporter for The Denver Post, Pry saw and appreciated the sensationalism of Packer's case and how his story and pre-existing reputation could generate a buzz.
 She used Packer's service in the Army as a basis to portray him as a common man of the people who got caught in a regrettable situation, a victim of circumstances who did what he had to do to survive, and a man who had essentially been crucified for violating civilized sensibilities by having to resort to cannibalism.
 Her stories on Packer led to a change of heart within the local businesses and people such that a series of petitions and requests made their way to the office of Colorado Governor Charles Thomas, which were still met with strong opposition.
 Thomas ultimately relented, and his last official act before leaving office was to parole, but not pardon, Packer under the agreement that he would not try to profit from his story.

 After his parole, Packer went to work as a guard at The Denver Post, and later as a ranch hand.
 His employment at The Denver Post came about, many believe, as a direct result of Pry and her employers securing his release.
 Packer had an endearing respect for Pry for his remaining years, and referred to her as his "Liberator".